iusondemand/SteadyHQ-subscriptions/README.md

 # SteadyHQ-subscriptions

-simple test code to support login in reserved areas for subscribers
+Simple test code to support login in reserved areas for subscribers

+Just a test, it gets subscriber details, but not subscriptions.

+If you can help to solve, I'll publish a working demo.